franky47/secret-santa-app/README.md

-# Secret Santa - Font-End
+# Secret Santa - Front-End
 Secret Santa 2.0 - Santa as a Service.

 This web application aims to simplify the random process of assinging gifts for